CountessOreo/Code-off-2025/README.md

 ## About

-This repository contains two intentionally “hostile” UX challenges.
-Use them to practice:
+This repository contains the Code-Off-2025 challenges.
+They have helped me practice:
 - defensive design, progressive disclosure, and stateful UI flows;
 - accessibility under motion/chaos;
 - micro‑interactions, audio feedback, and persistent state;